dut-sees/kodi-nlziet/plugin.video.nlziet/README.md

 -Kodi 19 or higher with Widevine Support (free)

 ### Thanks

+-dut-iptv for his development on the initial version of the addon

 -Matt Huisman for his development of the kodi addons that where used as a base for this addon